marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 where ```areas``` is just a name for a Python object, also named variable, in which the data will be stored into memory.
 This will allow us to manipulate later the areas of the grain profiles when required.
 Almost any name can be used to create a variable in Python.
 As an example, if you want to load several files belonging to different datasets, you can name them ```areas1```, ```areas2``` or ```sample1``` , ```sample2``` and so on.
 Variable names can contain upper and lowercase letters, digits and the special character *underscore*, but cannot start with a digit. ```extract_areas``` is the function responsible for extracting the areas and loading the data into the variable defined.
 Within the parentheses, it is the file location path in the OS in quotes (single or double) following by the type of the file to be read (optional).
 To avoid problems in windows, make sure that you use a forward slash (or double backslashes) instead of single backslashes to define the filepath (e.g. "C:/yourfilelocation.../nameofthefile.txt").
 The function assumes by default that the datasets were saved as txt files (Fig. 3a), so in such case it is not necessary to define the type.
 In contrast, if you want to read a csv file you have to specify the type (as in the example above).
 Once you press the Enter key, the function ```extract_areas``` will automatically extract the information corresponding for the areas of the grains.
 To check that everything is ok, the function will also return in the shell the first rows of the dataset and the first and last values of the extracted values.

-If needed, the ```extract_areas``` function also have the option of defining a different column name.
+If needed, the ```extract_areas``` function also have the option of defining a column name different from the default.
 In this case we need to add a new parameter at the end:

 ```python
 >>> areas = extract_areas('C:/yourFileLocation/nameOfTheFile.csv', type = 'txt', col_name='areas')
 ```
 in this example set to ```'areas'``` instead of the default column name returned by the imageJ ```'Area'```

-In the case that the user extracted and stored the areas of the grains manually, either in a txt or csv file (i.e. without a spreadsheet-like form; Fig. 4), you can use the built-in method ```np.genfromtxt()``` to load the data into a variable in a similar way.
+In the case that the user extracted and stored the areas of the grains manually, either in a txt or csv file (i.e. without a spreadsheet-like form; Fig. 4), the built-in method ```np.genfromtxt()``` can be used to load the data into a variable in a similar way.
 As an example:

 ```python
 >>> areas = np.genfromtxt('C:/yourFileLocation/nameOfTheFile.txt')